 Cameron Highland Butterfly Farm is unquestionably one of the most popular tourist attractions in Cameron Highlands.
 However, we decided not to visit based on the negative reviews we read online.

-Visitors have left reviews saying that even though the Butterfly Farm does feature various beautiful butterflies, many of them are in terrible health, some are even dead.
+Many visitors have left reviews saying that even though the Butterfly Farm does feature various beautiful butterflies, many of them are in terrible health, some are even dead.
 Besides the butterflies, the Butterfly Farm also contains a mini zoo, where animals such as kangaroos, scorpions, and raccoons look neglected.